Poland’s Road to Independence in 10 Paintings

 The Resurrection of Poland by Władysław Barwicki

 On 11th November 1918, the grand day came when Poland finally regained its independence.
 It’s no coincidence that this date also marks the end of the Great War – the three partitioning powers were so weakened by it that they couldn’t prevent Poland from reappearing.
 Since the legions played a crucial role in the country’s reinstating, providing the soldiers to back it, the date is also strongly linked to their leader, Józef Piłsudski.
 On the 11th, the Regency Council in Warsaw, a temporary governmental body, gave rule over Poland to Piłsudski, who had arrived in town the day before.
-By the way, Piłsudski had spent the night at the place of his friend, the painter and revolutionist Czesław Świrski whom he had known back from when both of them were in the pro-independence underground.
+By the way, Piłsudski would move into the place of his friend, the painter and revolutionist Czesław Świrski whom he had known back from when both of them were in the pro-independence underground.
 Jędrzej Moraczewski, who was appointed prime minister shortly afterwards, wrote of the 11th:

 You can’t describe that elation, the wild joy the Polish people felt at that moment.
 After 120 years the cordons were gone (…).
 Liberty!
 Independence!
 Unity!
 A country of our own!

 The painting Zmartwychwstanie Polski (The Resurrection of Poland) created by the Lublin-based painter and poet Władysław Barwicki most probably in 1918, gives a sense of how important that moment was to the Poles.
 In this almost pious scene, you can see the Spirit of Poland rising from the dead, a silhouette of a winged hussar in the sky, hinting at the long-gone glory of Poland’s early-modern period and… Józef Piłsudski standing to the right in the uniform of a Polish Legions brigadier.
 Somewhat lofty but nevertheless symptomatic of the zeitgeist.